tomik-z-cech/PP1-Cibo-Fresco/README.md

 ---

 # **6. Testing**
-## **6.1 Testing via Google Chrome Dev Tools**
+## **6.1 Testing via Google Chrome Developer Tools**
-- **Task :** To test the project for responsivness in Google Chrome Developer Tools, to ensure correct `@media screen and (max-width: ... )` is enabled and all elements of the project are responding to changing view-port.
+- **Task :** To test the project for responsiveness in Google Chrome Developer Tools, to ensure correct `@media screen and (max-width: ... )` is enabled and all elements of the project are responding to changing view-port.
 - **Method :** Project was displayed via Google Chrome browser, Developer tools were opened and view-port size changed to different sizes.
 - **Expected result :** Project does response to three levels of view-port sizes.
 - **Actual result :** Project is fully responsive in three levels, view-port width **up to 1140px** (mobile phone devices and tablets), **view-port width 1141px - 1600px** (laptops) and **view-port width over 1600px** (full HD devices).
 No content is distorted.